shima3/hat/FORMAL.md

 &rarr;((^(f) f) $Y$)
 &rarr;$Y$

-## Church numerals
+## Numerals

-Church numerals, which are the natural numbers in lambda calculus, can be defined as follows:
+Church numerals, which are the natural numbers in lambda calculus, can be defined in the hat programming language as follows:
 ```
 (defineCPS C0 ^(f x . return) return x)
 (defineCPS C1 ^(f x . return) f x ^(x) return x)
 (defineCPS C2 ^(f x . return) f (f x)^(x) return x)
 (defineCPS C3 ^(f x . return) f (f (f x))^(x) return x)
-    :
-    :
-    :
 ```
+We can define arithmetic operators for Church numerals: addition, subtraction, multiplication, and so on.
+But, they are less efficient than operators performed directly by modern CPUs.

 ## Recursion